Disadvantages of electric scooters (what you need to know before buying)

 Some places have age restrictions for electric scooters

-See the guide on electric scooter age requirement to find out the specifics for your location.
+See the guide on electric scooter age requirements to find out the specifics of your location.

 Electric scooters are (mostly) not allowed on airplanes